 The Operations Zone (Maps 3 and 4) has been established to contain primary human activity in the Area, including science support activities, main station services (e.g. living facilities), ski-way operations, and on-ground support facilities for Non-Governmental Visitors (NGVs).

 The boundary of the Operations Zone (Map 3), described clockwise from ARO, extends ~1.85 km Grid SE 110° from ARO, following the southern boundary of the Clean Air Sector.
 Thence the Operations Zone boundary extends ~3.75 km Grid 243° SW, sharing the boundaries of the Quiet Sector and Downwind Sector.
 Thence the Operations Zone boundary extends ~1.3 km Grid 202° SSW, following the boundary of the Aircraft Operations Restricted Zone around the Grid southern end of the ski-way.
-The boundary thence extends ~3.6 km Grid 158° NNE along the Grid western boundary of the Aircraft Operations Restricted Zone, parallel to the ski-way and to its Grid northern end.
-The Operations Zone boundary continues in the same direction a further ~1.3 km beyond the Grid northern end of the ski-way to the Clear Air Sector boundary.
+The boundary thence extends ~3.6 km Grid 158° NNE along the Grid western boundary of the Aircraft Operations Restricted Zone boundary of the Aircraft Zone, parallel to the ski-way and to its Grid northern end.
+The Operations Zone boundary.
+Thence the Operations Zone boundary follows the Clean Air Sector boundary.
 Thence the Operations Zone boundary follows the Clean Air Sector boundary back to ARO ~1.15 km Grid SE (following the Grid 340° line from ARO).
 The Operations Zone is ~430 ha in area.